zextras/tech-doc/source/_includes/_installation/ds-replica.rst

 ..
 ..
 SPDX-License-Identifier: CC-BY-NC-SA-4.0

-Installing a **Directory Server Replica**, that is, a second instance of a Directory Server in a Multi-Server, proves useful whenever the load on the Directory server is always high.
+In this section we explain how to install a **Directory Server Replica**, i.e., a second instance of a Directory Server in *Master/Slave* setup, which proves useful whenever the load on the Directory server is continuously high.

-Indeed, in this set up the *'main'* Directory Server will remain authoritative for storing and managing both user information and server configuration, but will delegate to the *Replica* all the queries coming from the other infrastructure nodes.
+Indeed, in this set up the *Master* Directory Server will remain authoritative for storing and managing both user information and server configuration, but will delegate to the *Replica* all the queries coming from the other infrastructure nodes.
 Therefore, whenever some data is updated on the master, they are immediately copied to the slave and available for queries.
 The bottom line is that the two server will split their tasks, reducing thus the load on the main instance.

 Preliminaries
 -------------